eliecerUribe/react-focused-test/README.md

   `!important` can be used to break the css specificity and obligates with no restrictions to apply the property specified with `!important!`.

 * What is your prefered layout system: inline-block, floating + clearing, flex, grid, other?
 And why?

+  Flex and I think because it's more fun and with a few props as `display`, `justify-content` and `align-items` you can create easily the main UI's layouts.

 * Are negative margins legal and what do they do (margin: -20px)?